Modesto and Empire Traction Company: History

 The MET was incorporated on October 7, 1911, by T. K. Beard.
 On November 1, 1911, it leased the electrified Modesto Interurban Railway (MIR); passenger services started that day.
 Traction was initially provided by gasoline-powered locomotives.
-Passenger services were the primary revenues for the railroad, though only lasted lasted until 1917, whereupon the company transitioned to freight only.
+Passenger services were the primary revenues for the railroad, though they only lasted until 1917, whereupon the company transitioned to freight only.
 The MET eliminated their electrification system and converted to diesel locomotives in March 1952.
 (Hilton and Due claim that the railway was never electrified.)

 Modesto Interurban Railway

 The Modesto Interurban Railway was incorporated on March 23, 1909, with plans to build 9.5 mi of track from Modesto along McHenry Avenue and then directly to Riverbank.
 The railway was envisioned because only the Southern Pacific served Modesto; the Atchison, Topeka and Santa Fe Railway bypassed Modesto by 5 mi to the east at Empire.
 The Modesto Interurban Railway linked the Santa Fe with Modesto.
 On April 12, 1909, the grading commenced.
 Just days before the Modesto & Empire Traction began taking over the railroad, the Modesto Interurban Railway completed construction and operated its first train.
 By November 1, 1911, the Modesto & Empire Traction was leasing the railway.
 The MIR ceased to exist as a legal entity in 1993 and its assets were merged into the MET.